-Figure 2-145.
-Locations of Traffic Surveys
+Figure 2-149.
+Locations of Traffic Surveys Source: Feasibility Study for the New Manila Reclamation, 2016

 The first location surveyed is at the intersection between Recto Avenue and Radial Road 10.
 The movements surveyed include vehicles entering and leaving Radial Road 10 from Recto Avenue and through traffic.